xinzhan/core-services.en/help/id-service/faqs/faqs-other-solutions.md

 ---

-title: FAQs Experience Cloud Solutions and ID Service
+title: faqs experience cloud solutions and id service
-description: FAQs related to using other Experience Cloud solutions with the ID service
+description: faqs related to using other experience cloud solutions with the id service
-seo-title: FAQs for other Adobe Experience Cloud solutions working with the ID Service
+seo-title: faqs for other adobe experience cloud solutions working with the id service
-seo-description: Frequently asked questions related to using other Adobe Experience Cloud solutions with the ID service.
+seo-description: frequently asked questions related to using other adobe experience cloud solutions with the id service.
 short-title: free text
 doc-type: reference
 audience: admin